Roodootoo/Roodootoo/README.md

 HOBBY

 During the pandemic studied a 2-years refresher training course in «cynology».
 Graduated with distinction on «Cancer diseases in dogs» thesis.
 Volunteer at a dog shelter with experience in training and working with service dogs searching explosives.
+Volunteer for blind people with guide dogs.
 Positive reinforcement, animal care, veterinary medicine.

 <!--